“It’s All Immaterial”—A Short Story

 He jams his hand into his pocket, scraping his knuckles across the keys.
 “Dammit!”
 He grunts.

-It sounds like Jace says something, but Darren’s ears start ringing and he chooses to focus on getting into his car.
+It sounds like Jace says something, but Darren’s ears are ringing and he chooses to focus on getting into his car.

 It unlocks as he nears the driver’s door.
 He whips it open and slides in.

-Darren looks up, inhaling deeply.
+Darren looks up, inhaling sharply.
 Had he known going into the office that he only had three months left, he wouldn’t have bothered putting up the goddamn windshield shade.

-He lunges for it, ripping it from the dash.
-The passenger sun visor thuds to a close and the rearview mirror knocks cock-eyed.
-From the funny angle he catches Jace, still standing outside the office’s front door, watching him.
+He lunges for it, ripping it from the dash and jams it behind him into the back seat.
+The passenger sun visor thuds to a close and the rearview mirror was knocked cock-eyed.
+From the off angle he catches Jace, still standing outside the office’s front door, watching him.

 Of course his closest friend from college married the town neurologist’s daughter.
 Of-fucking-course he did.

 Darren sits there.
-He lets the barreling heat off the dashboard run over him.
+He lets the barreling heat off the dashboard flood over him.

 He grabs the rearview mirror and angles it to his reflection.
 His face is prickled with odd red patches he’s never seen before, not too terrible though.
-More like a bad sunburn he unevenly applied aloe vera to.
+More like a bad sunburn left from blotchily applied sunscreen.

-His eyes are dry and a bit bloodshot, but he didn’t cry and that’s what he cares about.
+His eyes are dry and a bit bloodshot, but there are no tears on his face and that’s what he cares about.

 “I’m thirty-two,” he says, staring himself down.

-The mirror starts shaking so he lets go of it.
-He takes in a few deep, practiced breaths and stretches out his fingers.
+The mirror starts shaking beneath is hand so he lets go of it.
+He takes in a few deep, practiced breaths.

 He thinks about Miranda, his ex-girlfriend.
 He thinks about how she kept trying to manipulate him into a proposal and how, when he’d finally had enough, he told her he wasn’t ready to get married.
 He wasn’t “the marrying type”, to be exact.